magpylib/magpylib/docs/examples/examples_05_backend_canvas.md

 | user extra 3d model  - backend specific [^7]                    | ✔️         | ✔️    | ❌      | ❌    |

-[^1]: when returning animation object and exporting it as jshtml
+[^1]: when returning animation object and exporting it as jshtml.

-[^2]: possible but not implemented at the moment
+[^2]: possible but not implemented at the moment.

-[^3]: does not work with ipygany jupyter backend
+[^3]: does not work with ipygany jupyter backend.

-[^4]: conversions are done to best match `"2dcross", "2dsquare", "2ddiamond", "2dcircle"`
+[^4]: conversions are done to best match `"2dcross", "2dsquare", "2ddiamond", "2dcircle"`.

-[^5]: technically possible but looks too ugly to be practical
+[^5]: technically possible but looks too displeasing to implement.

 [^6]:  only `"scatter3d"`, and `"mesh3d"`.
 Gets "translated" to every other backend.

 [^7]: custom user defined trace constructors  allowed, which are specific to the backend.

 The following example demonstrates the currently supported backends: